MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-zendesk-to-microsoft-cloud-app-security.md

 ### Configure Cloud App Security

 >[!NOTE]
->The Zendesk user that is configuring the integration needs to be alwayes Zendesk admin.
+>The Zendesk user that is configuring the integration must always remain a Zendesk admin, even after the connector is installed

 1. In the [Cloud App Security portal](https://portal.cloudappsecurity.com/), select **Investigate** and then **Connected apps**.